 Production of Professionals

-The Production of Professionals task Team has commenced the following research:
+The Production of Professionals project undertook the following research studies:

 - An international benchmarking study was commissioned that highlights the fact that South Africa is lagging far behind peer economies in terms of the number of professionals per 1000 of the population.
 The report acknowledges that there are multiple project owners who all have an important role to play in the development of a professional.
 These role-players include various government departments, universities, companies, professional bodies as well as organisations such as the National Student Financial Aid Scheme (NSFAS).
 The report specifically unpacks the role that professional bodies have to play in the development of a professional and highlights the initiatives that the various professional bodies have undertaken in an attempt to address some of the identified blockages.
 Finally the report contains a number of recommendations that will need to be taken by a wide range of project owners in order to unlock the identified blockages.

 - To investigate bursary and scholarship spend in the country.
 Currently there are a number of companies, government departments, donor agencies and foreign governments that invest in bursaries and/or scholarships.
 There is a need to better understand this spend and develop recommendations regarding ways in which this money can be strategically used to ensure a flow of professionals into areas required by the labour market.

 Download the reports here:

 Status of the bursary scholarship funding landscape in SA 2013

 Status of Bursary Funding in SA for Prod of Prof TTT – 01 Nov 2013